-9.1 Contestants will be scored on a LEG by LEG basis.
-Time lost or gained on any LEG cannot be subsequently made up or lost.
-In the event of a tie score, the winner will be the contestant with the "Most Legs Won".
-In the unlikely event that there is still a tie, the second criteria will be to throw out each "tied" contestant's highest leg score and re-total their score.
+- 9.1 Contestants will be scored on a LEG by LEG basis.
+Scores for time lost or gained on any LEG are not offset by those of any other LEG.
+In the event of a tie score, the winner will be the contestants with the most Legs Won".
+In the unlikely event that there is still a tie, the second criteria will be to throw out each "tied" contestant's highest leg score and re-total their score. - 9.2 For rallies where checkpoint procedure is to stop at/near the CHECKPOINT, elapsed time to reach the CHECKPOINT is measured from the OUTCONE.
+For Richta rallies, the OUTCONE may or may not include a RESTART. - 9.3 For rallies where checkpoint procedure does not have you stop at/near the CHECKPOINT, there are two possible ways to calculate LEG time.
+The method used for these events must be noted in the routebook and reviewed as part of the drivers meeting discussion of checkpoint procedure. - 9.3.1 Madison style scoring -